YummyOreo/wyvern/README.md

 - [x] No Login
 	* this means we will never ask you to login to use our chat app!
 - [x] No chat messages/names loging
-	* We will never log anything
+	* We will never log anything.
 	* **Disclaimer:** In the repo there may be loging to console, this will be removed once it goes public.
 This is only for testing!
 - [x] Public rooms
 	* This will show you a list of open rooms to go and chat!
 - [x] Private rooms
-	* This will have your room not be on a public list, to join a private room, you need a direct link to the room
+	* This will have your room not be on a public list, to join a private room, you need a direct link to the room.
 - [x] Time when the message was sent and by who
 	* This shows what time it was sent at, and by who!
 - [ ] Room Deletion
-	* This will add a delete button for owners
+	* This will add a delete button for owners.
 - [ ] And MORE!

-> To see my full checklist go [here](https://www.taskade.com/d/AjDQGcMqEVdw6EgX?share=view&view=YoqcbUwQAhDyyZ7d)
+* To see my full checklist go [here](https://www.taskade.com/d/AjDQGcMqEVdw6EgX?share=view&view=YoqcbUwQAhDyyZ7d).

 ### List of features that ***might*** be implemented:
 - [ ] Room Perms
-	* Levels of perms
+	* Levels of perms to users.
 - [ ] Room Kicks
-	* Kick a user from the room
+	* Kick a user from the room.
 - [ ] Owner Crown
-	* Adds a crown to the owner in chat, and in the member list
+	* Adds a crown to the owner in chat, and in the member list.
 - [ ] API for the chat
-	* A api for devs that want to make bots
+	* A api for devs that want to make bots.

 ## How To Help
 ### You can help by: